an432/cloud-c4c-ticket-duplicate-finder-ext/README.md

 ## Configuring Service User for API Access in SAP Cloud for Customer

 You need to create in your SAP Cloud for Customer system a Business User with API Access and corresponding authorizations for OData API Access and Ticket processing work center.
 1. To set user access rights open *Administrator > General Settings > Business Users*.

-Select the user and open *Edit > Access Rights*.
+2. Find your user (using e-mail) and open *Edit > Access Rights*.
 Ensure the following work centers are configured for the user:

    SEOD_TICKETMD_SADL_WCVIEW | Service | Tickets

-2. To set user authentication under *Administrator > General Settings > Business Users*.
+3. To set user authentication under *Administrator > General Settings > Business Users*.
 Select the user and open *Edit > Attributes*.
 From there select *Security Policy: S_BUSINESS_USER_WITHOUT_PASSWORD - Default Password Policy for Business Users with Single Sign-On*

-3. Remember the user id in order to provide it during application installation (e.g. SERVICEUSER01)
+4. Remember the user id in order to provide it during application installation (e.g. SERVICEUSER01)

 ## Import and Build Duplicate Ticket Finder Application in Eclipse IDE